menuBook-icon

 HR professionals should prioritize three key areas when adopting AI:

 1. Compliance and data security: Ensure the AI tools are trained on up-to-date, localized labor laws and follow data privacy regulations (e.g., GDPR).
-Especially for global teams, compliance must be built in, not bolted on
+Especially for global enterprises, compliance must be built in, not bolted on

-2. Transparency and explainability: HR must be able to explain how AI-generated insights or decisions are made, especially in areas like compensation, hiring, or promotions.
+2. Transparency and auditability: HR must be able to explain how AI-generated insights or decisions are made, especially in areas like compensation, hiring, or promotions.
 Choose tools that document sources, logic, and data inputs

 3. Human oversight: AI should assist, not replace, human judgment, especially in high-stakes areas like layoffs, performance reviews, or hiring process decisions.
 HR must own the final call and apply empathy, ethics, and cultural context